photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 wget https://dl.photoprism.org/docker/docker-compose.yml
 ```

-By default, the *originals* folder, containing all photo and video files that should be indexed,
+The *originals* folder, containing your personal photo and video collection,
-will be mounted to `~/Pictures` where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).
+will be mounted to `~/Pictures` by default, where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).
 Docker will automatically create it if it doesn't exist.

 You may change this to any folder accessible from your computer, including network drives.